New Year’s Eve swim at Lake Achensee

 Bonkers, yet a tradition.
-One thing is clear to the spectators of the New Year’s Eve swim: Anyone who takes part needs to bring a big amount of craziness with them in order to leap into the ice-cold Lake Achensee with a water temperature of around four degrees, and then swim the 50 metre distance.
+One thing is clear to the spectators of the New Year’s Eve swim: Anyone who takes part needs to bring a big amount of craziness with them to leap into the ice-cold Lake Achensee with a water temperature of four degrees Celsius and then swim a distance of 50 metres.

-For many people New Year’s Day is not just highlighted in red in the calendar for celebrations to mark the turn of the year.
-No, it is the New Year’s Eve swim at Achensee which year in, year out, attracts curious onlookers and daredevil swimmers.
+For many people New Year’s Day is not just highlighted in the calendar to mark the turn of the year.
+No, it’s also the date of the New Year’s Eve swim at Lake Achensee which attracts curious onlookers and daredevil swimmers every year.
 They all follow the maxim ‘feel the frost!’ and take this challenge literally.

-Scantily dressed participants leap from the three metre high footbridge into Achensee, which at this time of year might even be frozen over in a few places.
-To get in the right frame of mind before the jump, participants get a ‘shock-cool’ – a bucket of cold water is poured over their heads.
-The swimmers then swim the 25 metres to the iceberg, scale it, ring the New Year’s Eve bell and swim back to the footbridge.
+Scantily dressed participants leap from the three metre high jetty into Lake Achensee, which at this time of year might even be frozen over in a few places.
+To get in the right mood before the jump, participants will have a bucket of cold water thrown at them.
+The swimmers then jump into the freezing water, swim the 25 metres to the iceberg, scale it, ring the New Year’s Eve bell and swim back to the jetty.

-The swimmers’ corporeal wellbeing is of course also looked after.
-To bring their body temperatures back to a normal level again, participants get to recover in the sauna in the Hotel Post am See after their escapade.
+The swimmers’ wellbeing is of course also looked after.
+To bring their body temperatures back to a normal level, participants get to recover in the sauna in the Hotel Post am See after their adventure.

 The entertainment value at the New Year’s Eve swim is hard to top.
-Between 2500 and 3000 spectators line the banks of the lake Achensee every year and cheer on the courageous swimmers.
+Between 2,500 and 3,000 spectators line the banks of Lake Achensee every year and cheer on the courageous swimmers.
 The fun factor involved, where everything from grandma’s nightdress to grandpa‘s underpants can be worn, means spectators get lots of laughs every year.
 The New Year’s Eve swim is organized by the diving club Blackdivers Tirol.